memgraph/docs/mage/query-modules/python/export-util.md

 <TabItem value="result_csv">

-Here is the output `export.csv` will look like this:
+The output in the `export.csv` file looks like this:

 ```csv
 name,portrayed_by,title,released,program_creators